Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

    * *Whale Shark!* photo by Emma Li
    * *About us...* photo by Ayman Zaki

-The drawing on the homepage was downloaded from Icons 8.
+The drawings on the homepage and on the logbook main page for unauthenticated users were downloaded from Icons 8.

 ## **10. Acknowledgments**

 This project would have been impossible without the help of some incredible people, whom I wish to thank here.
 - A special thank you goes to my mentor, Mr Richard Wells, for continuous guidance, suggestions and much needed encouragement.
 Thank you also for pushing me to do more, to go beyond my limits.
 It is a lesson I am still in the process of learning.
 - Thank you to the talented people of the Tutoring team that helped me out: Ed, Alex, John and Sean.
-You have been very kind and tremendously helpful as I struggled with some parts of my project.
+You have been very kind and tremendously helpful as I struggled with some parts of my work.
 - The highest praise and thanks go to God, the greatest Coder of all eternity.
 To Him, who has shown his eternal love for all of us in Jesus Christ.
 To Him, whom I owe everything.